proximax-storage/xpx-mainnet-chain-onboarding/docker-method/README.md

 ### For new peer setup

 **If you are upgrading from a previous version, please skip this section and go to next section below**

+**The following instructions will setup your node for version 0.9.0.
+You will need to upgrade your node from v0.9.0 to v1.3.1 and above.
+Please don't skip the upgrade section**

 ```sh
 wget https://github.com/proximax-storage/xpx-mainnet-chain-onboarding/releases/download/release-v0.9.0/public-mainnet-peer-package-release-v0.9.0.tar.gz